ntu-info/emogo-backend-bloggerwang1217/README.md

 The frontend mobile app is available here: https://github.com/bloggerwang1217/I-m-emo-now

-This app allows users to directly upload emotion metadata and videos to this backend API.
+The app uploads emotion tracking data (metadata and videos) directly to this backend server.

 ## API Endpoints